rachelbuchta/flashcards-starter/README.md

  ## Future Iterations

- Currently, there are no planned additions to this tic-tac-toe game.
+ Currently, there are no planned additions to this FlashCards game.

  If I did, I would add a feature that would allow the user to review their incorrect answers and try again.